-Thanks to Magnifi, it’s easy to use the phase angle to assess the extent of corrosion, discriminating between near-surface and more distant defects.
+Thanks to Magnifi, it’s easy to use the phase angle to assess the extent of corrosion, discriminating between near-surface and farther defects.
 In addition to the traditional impedance plane, ECA technology offers advanced imaging capabilities.
-Indeed, Magnifi can generate 2D and 3D C-scans, which proves extremely useful when interpreting signals.
-Scanning the calibration plate with the ECA probe yielded the following results:
+Magnifi can generate 2D and 3D C-scans, which proves extremely useful when interpreting signals.
+Scanning an aluminum calibration plate with the semi-flexible ECA probe yielded the following results:

-The ECA probe can clearly detect pitting-like indications (down to the 1.59 mm (0.063 in) FBH at 40 % thickness) or thinning-like indications (down to the 12.7 mm (0.5 in) FBH at 10 % thickness).
-These results proved superior to those of the previous examination method.
+The semi-flexible ECA probe can clearly detect pitting-like indications (down to the 1.59 mm (0.063 in) FBH at 40 % thickness) or thinning-like indications (down to the 12.7 mm (0.5 in) FBH at 10 % thickness).
+These results are superior to those of the previous examination method.

-The solution was deployed on-site and led to the discovery of very degraded tank floor plates.
-The entire ECA inspection of a typical tank floor was performed in about a tenth of the time taken with the original UT inspection procedure, and was carried out by a single technician.
+The solution was deployed on-site and led to the discovery of very degraded aluminum tank floor plates.
+The entire ECA inspection of a typical tank floor was performed in about a tenth of the time taken by the original UT inspection procedure, and was carried out by a single technician.

 - Rapid scanning of large regions of interest